Make-Magazine/makerfaire/wp-content/plugins/gravityview-advanced-filter/readme.txt

 === GravityView - Advanced Filter Extension ===
-Tags: gravitykit
-Requires at least: 4.4
+Tags: GravityView, Gravity Forms, filtering, conditional logic Requires at least: 4.4
-Tested up to: 6.2
+Tested up to: 6.4.2
-Stable tag: trunk
-Contributors: The GravityKit Team
+Contributors: GravityKit
-License: GPL 3 or higher
+License: GPLv3 or later

 Filter which entries are shown in a View based on their values.